History Department Bylaws

 Unless otherwise stipulated in the bylaws, department meetings follow Robert's Rules of Order.
 The chair, as a faculty member, is permitted to vote on any matter coming before the department.

 Department meeting agendas and minutes are posted in the History Department’s Box folder and are accessible to all tenure-track members of the department.

 - Executive Committee

 - Undergraduate Committee

-The Executive Committee consists of the chair, the DGS, the DUS, and a member elected by the department in a confidential vote who serves a two year term.
+The Executive Committee consists of the chair, the DGS, the DUS, and three members who are elected to two-year terms by the department in a confidential vote from a list of all eligible faculty.
 The executive committee meets as necessary, to consult with and advise the chair.
 All members of the department are encouraged to bring issues to the chair or to any member of the executive committee.

 The Graduate Committee is chaired by the DGS and meets monthly.
 The chair appoints the members of the Graduate Committee.
 The chair is also ex officio member of the Graduate Committee.
 The committee is charged with all issues that pertain to the graduate program, such as admission, evaluation of students, allocation of research funding, curriculum, and awards.
 Any curricular changes that pertain to the graduate program must be presented to the department for discussion and a final vote.